End2EndSystems/FileProcessor/source/files/uploads/index.markdown

 Here you can upload you file to be processed

+> Important
+>
-> Note: If you leave the page you will loose the current uploads.
+> If you leave this upload page before send the files (using the 'Add files to upload button')
+> you will lost the current work, and the process will start again
+>
+> If after the processing files you do not click on

 {% include styles/form-upload.html %}
 {% include upload-files/upload.html %}

+{% include upload-files/proceed-button.html %}

 | File name          | Status         | Percentual    | Last Errors                 | Action      |
 | ------------------ | -------------- | :-----------: | --------------------------- | :---------: |